The problem with ‘Jojo Rabbit’ isn’t that it’s offensive. It isn’t offensive, it’s just that it’s not especially good.

 There’s nothing wrong with pursuing the subjects this film does and those times one does get it wrong it doesn’t mean the flick is necessarily offensive nor is this one, but don’t expect everyone to queue up.

-‘Jojo Rabbit,’ which premiered at the Jewish International Film Festival, is in cinemas from Boxing Day and screens as part of Screenwave on January 9, 2020 at Mov’ In Bed Sydney on January 30, 2020 and Mov’ In Bed Melbourne on February 6, 2020, at Moonlight Cinema in Sydney, Melbourne, Adelaide and Perth and at Sunset Cinema Wollongong and Sunset Cinema North Sydney on January 30, at Sydney Openair Cinemas on January 31, 2020 and February 7, 2020, Canberra Openair Cinema on February 2 and 11, 2020 and Westpac OpenAir Cinema on February 4, 10 & 19, 2020
+‘Jojo Rabbit,’ which premiered at the Jewish International Film Festival, is in cinemas from Boxing Day and screens as part of Screenwave on January 9, 2020 at Mov’ In Bed Sydney on January 30, February 25, March 18 & March 18, 2020, Mov’ In Bed Melbourne on February 6, February 26, 2020 and Mov’ In Bed Brisbane on April 9, 2020, at Moonlight Cinema in Sydney, Melbourne, Adelaide and Perth and at Sunset Cinema Wollongong and Sunset Cinema North Sydney on January 30, at Sydney Openair Cinemas on January 31, 2020 and February 7, 2020, Canberra Openair Cinema on February 2 and 11, 2020 and Westpac OpenAir Cinema on February 4, 10 & 19, 2020